 Once your account is set up and your spreadsheet populated with data, you’re ready to begin.
 Go to Google Maps and click the three-line “hamburger menu” icon in the upper-left.

 This opens the Google Maps menu with different options.
-You’re interested in My Maps.
+You’re interested in Your Places.

 Next, click on “Import” in the new map box and then in the pop-up import box, drag and drop the icon of your spreadsheet.
 This initiates Google’s processing of your data.